davidebolo1993/NanoR/README.md

 NanoR is an up-to-date package for the statistical language and environment R, tested on Unix, MacOSX and Windows, that allows user-friendly analysis and comparison of 1D MinION and GridION X5 sequencing data within acceptable time frames.

-NanoR on bioRxiv: 'NanoR: An user-friendly R package to analyze and compare nanopore sequencing data' (doi: https://doi.org/10.1101/514232).
+NanoR on bioRxiv: 'NanoR: a user-friendly R package to analyze and compare nanopore sequencing data' (doi: https://doi.org/10.1101/514232).

 NanoR is submitted to a scientific journal.